 - Records, Tapes and CD Players- Pack records on end, side by side, to provide the greatest resistance to weight pressure.
 Use small cartons only.

 - Plants- These should be handled personally by you or given to your florist to send to your destination.
 The moving company will not assume responsibility for living plants.

 - Refrigerators- Defrost and thoroughly dry your refrigerator before moving.
 This is very important.
 The doors should be left open several hours to air after defrosting.
-All pans, trays, crispers, shelves or removable parts should be removed and wrapped separately.
+All pans, trays, crispers, shelves, or removable parts should be removed and wrapped separately.
 Have your refrigerator serviced.
-Motor may have to be bolted down before moving.
+The motor may have been bolted down before moving.
 Do not plug in at the new home until it has been unbolted.

 - Rugs- It is not necessary to remove rugs from floors.
 Our men will do this for you.
 They will be rolled to avoid crushing.
 If they are to be stored, have them cleaned.
 Tacks should be removed from carpeting before our movers arrive.

 - Sewing Machines- These do not need special servicing for local moving.
 For long distance, the driver will stuff paper in and around the machine and place paper between the lid and base to prevent rubbing.

 - Silverware- Leave silverware in its original container or wrap in cloth, low sulfur-content paper or tissue and pack in boxes.
 Place padding in silver chests to prevent moving and scratching.

 - Stoves- Must be disconnected prior to pick up.
 Be sure gas lines are shut off and capped.
 For electric ranges, if the coils are loose, they must be removed together with griddles, deep fryers and removable parts, then packed separately.